collabnix/community/README.md

 This error occurs if you have not installed the extended version of Hugo.
 See our [user guide](https://www.docsy.dev/docs/getting-started/) for instructions on how to install Hugo.

+### I have an idea.
+How shall I share?

+Visit [Collabnix Slack](https://launchpass.com/collabnix) and share your ideas under #contribute channel